 Afternoon: Initial Child Protection Conference (ICPC)

-This ICPC was convened following the completion of a section 47 enquiry (Children’s Act 1989).
-We had received an anonymous referral after all three children were reported to be wandering the streets late at night.
+This ICPC was convened following the completion of a section 47 enquiry (Children Act 1989).
+We had received an anonymous referral after all three children were reported to be on the streets late at night.
 This was the third reported incident and what made it more concerning was the fact that all three children were under the age of 7.
-There were also concerns in relation to the mother’s volatile relationship with her current partner (alleged domestic violence).
+There were also concerns in relation to the mother’s volatile relationship with her current partner (alleged domestic abuse).

-- Making sure that the outline child protection plan is developed into a detailed and specific Multi-Agency Plan.
+- Making sure that a child protection plan is developed into a detailed and specific Multi-Agency Plan.

 - Undertaking and reviewing the Core Assessment of the child and family